The Wild Within

 We ground into ourselves, exploring the wilds of our own hearts and how we are connected to this beautiful world around us.

-We will hone our wilderness awareness skills, beginning to see, hear, and feel the changing rhythms of the forest around us, and using that information to guide us as we learn ancestral bushcraft skills, examine PNW ecology, and build strong community.
+We hone our wilderness awareness skills, beginning to see, hear, and feel the changing rhythms of the forest around us, and using that information to guide us as we learn ancestral bushcraft skills, examine PNW ecology, and build strong community.

 What It’s All About